kevin5806/Fun/README.md

-# fun
+# Fun

- a fun website using nextjs
+I was bored and I made this coll website using next.js